 - of the correct size.

-The same counts for the age of the geographic poles.
-The magnitude of the shifts correspond so accurate to the temperature jumps of the glaciations graphs that we can claim a correct time frame with 99.99987% certainty.
+The same holds true for the age of the geographic poles.
+The magnitude of the shifts corresponds so accurately to the temperature jumps of the glaciations graphs that we can claim a correct period with 99.99987% certainty.

 Mathematics, as the Queen of Science, has shown us how to define antiquity more precisely – for the past half million years.

 *latest data January 2019.